Guidance for educational institutions

 The special openings days at Carl Jacobsens Vej 39 are only for EU students and it is not possible to book an appointment for EU students on the special opening days.

 Please note that applications that are not from students from EU/EEA countries or Switzerland must be submitted to SIRI in Njalsgade (or one of our nationwide branch offices – see addresses here).
 Please note that for these addresses it is mandatory to book an appointment.

 Students from the Nordic countries (Norway, Sweden, Finland and Iceland) do not need to apply for a residence document.
 They should instead contact the municipality of residence directly (or International House in Copenhagen) in order to register an address, receive a CPR-number etc.

 EU students in Jutland (Jylland) and Funen (Fyn)

 In addition, SIRI has made special arrangements with a number of educational institutions nationwide concerning the submission of applications for residence documents for EU students.
-You can see which institutions below.

 EU students at educational institutions without a special arrangement with SIRI, must book an appointment in order to submit an application to SIRI

 Educational institutions in Denmark have the option to mass transfer data about future students for later use in the online application form ST1 – Residence and work permit for students.